 Calves have a thermal neutral zone of 59 to 77°F (15 to 25°C), and many are born into even colder conditions.
-Calves need a timely feeding of colostrum to warm them by providing energy to produce body heat.
-Colostrum contains unique colostral fat that initiates brown fat metabolism and fuels the calf’s internal furnace for heat and energy to get up, suckle, stay warm and stay alive.
+Calves need a timely feeding of colostrum to provide energy to produce body heat and warm them.
+Colostrum contains unique colostral fat that initiates brown fat metabolism.
+Brown fat metabolism fuels the calf’s internal furnace for heat and energy to get up, suckle, stay warm and stay alive.
 (Note, bottle-fed colostrum should be warm but not too hot to immerse your hand in.)

 Can you use colostrum from your own cows, and if so, how?

 Herd colostrum can be used to supplement calves of other dams, but it must be done right.
-Colostrum should be collected with sanitized equipment within 2 hours of birth of the calf.
-Then, it should be tested with a refractometer to measure quality; only colostrum that meets parameters consistent with high IgG/ antibody levels should be used.
+A cow’s colostrum should be collected with sanitized equipment within 2 hours of birth of the calf.
+Then, it should be tested with a refractometer to measure quality.
+Only colostrum that meets parameters consistent with high IgG/ antibody levels should be used.
 The colostrum should be cooled in small 1L or less containers, as quickly as possible since bacteria numbers double every 20 minutes.
-Then, the colostrum should be stored either in a refrigerator for no more than 48 hours or frozen for no more than a year.
-Avoid freezing and thawing repeatedly as this may reduce the quality and lifespan of colostrum.
+Then, the colostrum should be stored in a refrigerator for no more than 48 hours or frozen for no more than a year.
+Avoid freezing and thawing repeatedly as this may reduce the quality and lifespan of the colostrum.

 What should you look for in a colostrum product?

-Examine ingredient labels carefully.
-Colostrum products can be made from various sources; however, the greatest benefits to the calf result from feeding actual colostrum rather than formulas of proteins and fats from other sources.
-Colostrum based products contain all the immune, metabolic and growth factors naturally found in maternal colostrum.
+Examine colostrum supplement and replacer ingredient labels carefully.
+Colostrum products can be made from various sources.
+However, the greatest benefits to the calf result from feeding actual colostrum rather than formulas of proteins and fats from other sources.
+Colostrum-based products contain all the immune, metabolic and growth factors naturally found in maternal colostrum.

 One very important ingredient is colostral fat.
 Colostral fat is essential for activating brown fat metabolism, an important energy source required by the calf immediately after birth.

-Products that contain blood or whey with added vegetable and animal fats not naturally found in colostrum do not provide the same benefits for the calf, and some of these products contain no actual colostrum at all.
+Colostrum products that contain blood or whey with added vegetable and animal fats not naturally found in colostrum do not provide the same benefits for the calf.
+In fact, some of these products contain no actual colostrum at all.